sharplispers/scheduler/README.md

 > (scheduler:create-scheduler-task *scheduler* "*/2 * * * * (scheduler:stop-scheduler *scheduler*)")
 ```

+Important note regarding the last task.
+It assumes, that
+`start-scheduler` is run in the same package as `*scheduler*` is
-Listing tasks is very easy.
-Same goes for starting the scheduler loop:
+defined.
+Listing tasks is also very easy.
+Same goes for starting the
+scheduler loop:

 ```
 > (scheduler:list-scheduler-tasks *scheduler*)